Tipser/slate/source/includes/_tipser-tools.md

 ***

-## Get The Look (GTL)
+## Get The Look
-The `Get the look` (GTL) enables a user to add a list of products ( or a collection  in the legacy Tipser Widget) into a post, an article or a specific area on a page.
+The `Get the look` (GTL) enables the user to add a list of products ( or a collection  in the legacy Tipser Widget) into a post, an article or a specific area on a page.
 The GTL is curated by clicking the `Insert Products` in the Tipser Tools (Bookmarklet).

 [![](tipser-tools-insert.png)](/images/tipser-tools-insert.png)